Harsche/Patternized/Assets/_Project/Flyweight Pattern/README.md

 ![Cubes.png](..%2FCommand%20Pattern%2FImages%2FCubes.png)

 Don't get me wrong, this is not a bad thing.
 This allows us to change a mesh for one object without messing with the other.
-But the flyweight pattern is all about reusing objects, so if we have 2 identical cubes that won't change, we need to share whatever we can between them, event components.
+The thing is that the flyweight pattern is all about reusing objects, so if we have 2 identical cubes that won't change, we need to share whatever we can between them, even Components.
 And we'll do just that with ECS.

 ## Implementation

 I won't be explaining every detail about how ECS works because we're focusing on the pattern implementation.
-What you need to know, in case you already don't is that ECS allows us to create shared components and add them to Entities (the ECS correspondent of GameObjects).
+What you need to know, in case you don't, is that ECS allows us to create shared components and add them to Entities (the ECS correspondent of GameObjects).

 In this example, we'll create 9 types of pickup coins and use them to create 100,000 entities.